IBM/storage-fusion/AI/quickstarts/fusion-developerhub/QUICKSTART.md

 # Commit with descriptive message
 git commit -m "Configure Fusion Developer Hub for production cluster"

-# Push to your forked repository (default: main branch)
+# Push to your forked repository (default: master branch)
-git push origin main
+git push origin master
 ```

-> **Note:** By default, the Application CR uses `main` branch (`targetRevision: main`).
+> **Note:** By default, the Application CR uses `master` branch (`targetRevision: master`).
 If you want to use a custom branch, create your branch, commit there, and update `targetRevision` in the Application CR to match your branch name.

 **Step 6: Deploy to Your Cluster**